MToelke/Co2-Transparency-in-ONE-Record/1R_GoodPractice_CO2_transparency.md

 If available, the actually measured fuel consumption is provided in the ***fuelAmountMeasured*** data field.
 Only if not available, the ***fuelAmountCalculated*** data field should be populated.

+- not needed if primary CO2 data is delivered -
+-
 ### Data field: totalLoadedWeight

-TBD: the total transportation weight is required for climate relevant emission monitoring.
+TBD: the total (actual) transportation weight is required for climate relevant emission monitoring.
 Question: How do we deal with this?

 Option 1: Assume shipments are not split, so it is the sum of all totalGrossWeighs of the Shipments.
 Pro: Realistic and exact, con: doesn´t work if shipments are split